turbits/essex_eportfolio/pages/module5/unit-assignments/unit2/m5u2-litreview-prep.md

 ### 5. How is your review structured?

 1. Abstract
-2. Introduction
-3. Impact of Communication Technology on Employee Productivity
+2. Impact of Communication Technology on Employee Productivity
-4. Factors Influencing the Impact of Communication Technology
+3. Factors Influencing the Impact of Communication Technology
-5. Conclusion
+4. Conclusion
-6. References
+5. References

 ### 6. What are the main findings in the literature on this topic?